 Taking the time to identify blind spots and making efforts to correct them is a necessary and worthwhile investment that will benefit our personal and professional lives as well as our health, as we will be shedding not only a bad habit but also the endless amounts of stress it causes.

-For more about correcting failures and blind spots check out Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For more about correcting failures and blind spots check out Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).

 Join my mailing list and receive an exclusive gift: How to Recover from Rejection